 Natural Bridge glow worms cave is likely to be the most touristy spot in Springbrook National Park, and one of my favourite natural landmarks near Brisbane.
 I’ve stopped counting the number of times I’ve visited this magical place.
 Here are my tips to organise your Natural Bridge glow worms cave visit.

 Important things to know about Springbrook Natural Bridge glow worms

 Glow worms caves can only be found in Australia and New Zealand.
 The glow worms, who are actually the larva stage of a small fly and not worms, are rare and fragile so it’s important to respect the instructions on site to protect them.
 The main ones:

 - do not use lights in the cave (but have a torch with you to walk there) – including flash for your photos: the glow worms will stop glowing (and feeding)

 - do not use insect repellent and do not smoke: it can kill them

 - keep noise and the size of your group to a minimum

 Springbrook Natural Bridge glow worms are Australia’s largest population of glow worms and it’s the best place to see them in their natural habitat.

-At night, the glow worms produce a blue-green bioluminescent light with their bodies to attract their preys (midges and mosquitoes) to sticky threads.
-You can see the thread close up on the photo above of worms in a New Zealand cave.
+At night, the glow worms produce a blue-green bioluminescent light with their bodies to attract their prey (midges and mosquitoes) to sticky threads.
+You can see the thread close-up on the photo above of worms in a New Zealand cave.

 When the time comes, they cover the entire cave ceiling for a magical experience.
 At Natural Bridge, it looks like there are stars everywhere.
 It’s a unique sight.